Arham4/compiler-design-cs4386/README.md

 that are given.
 The goal is to be able to identify that a language is being parsed correctly and that the states are transitioning in an expected manner.
 If the abstract syntax tree is correct, then the output should be as expected.

+This was made for CS 4386 (Compiler Design) at the University of Texas at Dallas, taught by Professor Shiyi Wei.

 ## Instructions

 1. Find the Makefile that corresponds to your system.
 Solaris will use the Makefile-linux file.